zama-ai/concrete-ml/docs/built-in-models/tree.md

 ## Example

-Here's an example of how to use this model in FHE on a popular dataset using some of scikit-learn's pre-processing tools.
+Here's an example of how to use this model in FHE on a popular data-set using some of scikit-learn's pre-processing tools.
 You can find a more complete example in the [XGBClassifier notebook](../tutorials/ml_examples.md).

 ```python
 from sklearn.datasets import load_breast_cancer